gdscpune/wow-website/README.md

 ```
 npm run dev
 ```
 This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+Most changes are reflected live without having to restart the server..